rustinphares/pdf2htmlEXwiki/FAQ.md

 ## pdf2htmlEX doesn't work for my pdf!

- - Bug reports are always welcome, please file a issue with the link to the broken pdf file.
+ - Bug reports are always welcome, please file an issue with the link to the broken pdf file.
  - However there are several exceptions when the bug cannot be fixed in time (or at all)
    - PDF does not follow the standard (it might still be displayed correctly in PDF viewers)
    - It's actually something wrong with libraries used by pdf2htmlEX (poppler / fontforge)